ed-syspertec/Virtel/docs/manuals/virtel/Virtel456UG/User_Guide.rst

 The CURRENT-VALUE-OF tag also allows variables to be inserted in a template page outside of a FOR-EACH-VALUE-IN loop.
 In this case, the variable varname must have been created from the HTTP request by an INPUT scenario by means of the COPY$ INPUT-TO-VARIABLE instruction.

-The local options HTML-ESCAPES, JAVASCRIPT-ESCAPES, JSON-ESCAPES, NO-ESCAPES, and XML-ESCAPES (see “Setting and unsetting local options”, page 42) may affect the processing of this tag.
+The local options HTML-ESCAPES, JAVASCRIPT-ESCAPES, JSON-ESCAPES, NO-ESCAPES, and XML-ESCAPES (see :ref:`“Setting and unsetting local options” <#_V456UG_setting_local_options>`) may affect the processing of this tag.

 If the HTML-ESCAPES local option is set, special characters in the value of the variable will be replaced by the corresponding HTML escape sequence as shown in the table below:-